Skip to content

 How do I give Vroni a task?

-The first workflow is GitHub-based: connect the GitHub App, assign or label an issue for Vroni, and wait for the pull request.
-Other intake workflows can be added later.
+On the flat rate, send the task in whatever form it exists, by email or GitHub issue, and we take it from there.
+Self-serve is GitHub-based: connect the GitHub App, assign or label an issue for Vroni, and wait for the pull request.

 What kind of task should I give Vroni first?